flexera-public/cmdb/README.md

 can do this for you.
 Just add the `--user` flag when you invoke it:

     bundle exec cmdb shim --user=www-data whoami

-### Reload the App When Code Changes

-You can pass the `--reload=key.name` option to `cmdb shim` in order to enable filesystem watching.
-The shim will signal your application server whenever files are created, updated or deleted, generally causing a graceful restart of the server process.

-Needless to say, your app server must support graceful restart upon receipt of a certain signal!
-The CMDB gem uses SIGHUP by default, but you can override this with --reload-signal=SIGWHATEVER.

-The parameter names a CMDB key (such as `key.name`) whose value determines whether filesystem watching is enabled.
-It *should* be a boolean, but *may* be nil or any "truthy" value such as a number or string.
-If the key is truthy, then the shim will perform filesystem-watching.

-## Query the CMDB Directly

-Ruby applications can access the CMDB as a Ruby proxy object:

-    # Ready to use; no bootstrapping required.
-    require 'cmdb'

-    cmdb = CMDB::Interface.new
-    cmdb.get('my_app.my_setting')
-    cmdb.get('my_app.some_other_setting')

-This allows you to read CMDB values from the directly from your code.

 # Data Model